 If adverse effects do emerge your physician may suggest reducing the dosage.
 For life-threatening adverse effects, emergency treatment is required, including arranging immediate transport, by ambulance if needed, to the nearest hospital.

 As with all benzodiazepines, there may be some extreme withdrawal adverse effects, especially if the drug is abruptly stopped.
 These are similar to coming off chronic alcohol use or barbiturates and include:

 - Changes in appetite

 Librium Withdrawal (Chlordiazepoxide)

 The FDA recommends not to abruptly stop taking Librium, but to gradually reduce the dosage over a period of time to avoid these harsh adverse effects.
 (1)

-Librium is a a benzodiazepine, and like all benzos, should not be stopped cold turkey, unless there is sound medical reasoning.
-An abrupt discontinuation could result in seizure.
+Librium is a benzodiazepine, and like all benzos, it should not be stopped cold turkey, unless there is sound medical reasoning.
+Abrupt discontinuation could result in seizures.
 There may be the possibility that overestimation as a result of a fast or abrupt cessation could damage the n-MDA receptors, and result in a long term experience of protracted withdrawal.

 The most reasonable approach to stopping Librium is to do a gentle taper with medical supervision.
 Sometimes a residential rehabilitation setting can be warranted as Librium tapering can be completed and often painful, especially when poorly handled.
-The importance of choosing a facility where staff are experienced with Librium withdrawal cannot be overstated.
+The importance of choosing a facility where the staff members and caregivers are experienced with Librium withdrawal cannot be overstated.